Children in Foster Care

 Description of Indicator

-In this indicator, the number of children from age 0 to 20 in foster care is represented from October to September in each one-year period.
-The percentage of children in foster care is from the population aged 0 to 19.
-Also, this indicator determines the percentage of children from 0 to 19 years old in foster care by race and Hispanic origin.
+This dataset describes the number of children from age 0 to 20 in foster care from October to September in each one-year period.
+The percentage of children in foster care is calculated based on the population aged 0 to 19.
+This indicator also determines the percentage of children from 0 to 19 years old in foster care by race and Hispanic origin.

 Why is it important?